What are the differences between a Will and Estate Planning?

 Scenario 2: A divided estate

 Susan and her two siblings inherit their parents' estate equally, including a large investment portfolio and a holiday home.
+Their parents may have also implemented strategies that protect their children’s inheritance from their respective spouses.

 Outcome